GOP congressman’s gun-toting family Christmas photo sparks outrage days after school shooting

 The photo was posted on Twitter by Rep. Thomas Massie (R-Ky.) on Saturday, along with the caption: “Merry Christmas! ps.
 Santa, please bring ammo.”

-A wave of criticism and outrage followed.
+A wave of outrage followed.

-Both Democratic and Republican elected officials, Michigan residents still reeling from the school shooting last week that left four dead, and parents of gun-violence victims all took to Twitter to blast Massie’s Christmas photo.
+Both Democratic and Republican elected officials, Michigan residents still reeling from the school shooting last week that left four dead, and parents of gun violence victims all took to Twitter to criticize Massie’s Christmas photo.
 Meanwhile, some conservative politicians, pundits and media personalities jumped to his defense.

 Massie did not respond to several requests for comment on Sunday.

-The furor over the photo comes days after authorities said 15-year-old Ethan Crumbley used a semiautomatic handgun purchased by his father to shoot students at Oxford High School.
+The furor over the photo comes days after authorities accused 15-year-old Ethan Crumbley of using a semiautomatic handgun purchased by his father to shoot students at Oxford High School.
 In addition to the four killed, seven were injured.
 The case has reignited debate over the nation’s gun laws, as well as spurred discussion about whether parents should be held accountable when their child is involved in a mass shooting.
-In an unusual move, prosecutors have charged Ethan’s parents in the case.
+In an unusual move, prosecutors have charged Crumbley’s parents in the case.

-Critics disparaged Massie’s post as insensitive and tone-deaf at best and spiteful and irresponsible at worst, while supporters said the photo in itself doesn’t bear any connection to the shooting in Michigan.
+Critics disparaged Massie’s post as insensitive and tone deaf at best, and spiteful and irresponsible at worst, while supporters said the photo in itself doesn’t bear any connection to the shooting in Michigan.

 “I’m pro second amendment, but this isn’t supporting right to keep and bear arms, this is a gun fetish,” Rep. Adam Kinzinger (R-Ill.), who has frequently broken ranks with his fellow Republicans, wrote on Twitter.

-When he first saw the photo, Fred Guttenberg said, he thought of his daughter, Jamie, who died in the 2018 shooting at Marjory Stoneman Douglas High School in Parkland, Fla., which left 17 dead.
+When he first saw the photo, Fred Guttenberg said, he thought of his daughter, Jaime, who died in the 2018 shooting at Marjory Stoneman Douglas High School in Parkland, Fla., which left 17 dead.

-So, he posted one of the last photos he took of Jamie, alongside another of her tombstone.
+So, he posted one of the last photos he took of Jaime, alongside another of her tombstone.

 “Since we are sharing family photos, here are mine,” Guttenberg wrote on Twitter.
 “The Michigan school shooter and his family used to take photos like yours as well.”

-In an interview Sunday, Guttenberg lambasted Massie, contending that such “irresponsible” public display of gun ownership “incites and inspires” other people to do “evil, terrible things.”
+In an interview Sunday, Guttenberg lambasted Massie, contending that such an “irresponsible” public display of gun ownership “incites and inspires” other people to do “evil, terrible things.”
 Guttenberg considers the photo of Massie’s gun-toting family particularly egregious as the nation debates the role of parents in preventing gun violence.
-Days before the shooting, Ethan’s mother boasted on social media about going with her son to a gun range to test out “his new Xmas present,” authorities said.
+Days before the shooting, Crumbley’s mother boasted on social media about going with her son to a gun range to test out “his new Xmas present,” authorities said.

 “When you see a representative in Congress posting a photo like this, he is telling those who may be in possession of weapons that it is cool, that it is okay, and people end up killed because of that,” Guttenberg said.